This project focuses on design thinking and problem-solving approaches. Project-specific details are intentionally abstracted or omitted.

-crafting intuitive user experience for a GIS-based wildfire solution
+crafting an intuitive user experience for a GIS-based incident solution

 UX RESEARCH & PRODUCT DESIGN (2024-ongoing)